SMI Supplier Diversity Playbook

 Program Alignment for Success

 Best practice supplier diversity programs align with the strategic direction and priorities of the organization.
 Examples include aligning your program objectives with the organizational mission, diversity and inclusion efforts, and goals around social determinants of health and equitable community wealth building.
-This can include creating a shared understanding of why supplier diversity is important through connection to the
+This can include creating a shared understanding of why supplier diversity is important by connecting the program to the Community Health Needs Assessment (CHNA)

-data and storytelling of the benefits of a supplier diversity program.
-More details on the Why of supplier diversity can be found in Chapter 1.
+data, and sharing the benefits of a supplier diversity program.
+More details on the why of supplier diversity can be found in Chapter 1.

 Creating the ecosystem

-One way to generate internal engagement is to connect procurement activities to larger organizational and community efforts, supplier development opportunities and industry trends.
-A robust supplier diversity ecosystem includes engaged internal departments and stakeholders, community engagement efforts led by your organization and creation of
+One way to generate internal engagement is to connect procurement activities to larger organizational and community efforts, supplier development opportunities, and industry trends.
+A robust supplier diversity ecosystem includes engaged internal departments and stakeholders, community engagement efforts led by your organization, and creation of collaboration resources.

-Methods to imbed Supplier Diversity into your institution
+Methods to embed Supplier Diversity into your institution

-Successful implementation of a supplier diversity program resides upon clear goals and accountability.
+Successful implementation of a supplier diversity program depends on clear goals and accountability.
 Cultivate organizational awareness, accountability, and buy-in across the organization through regularly updated internal dashboards of diverse supplier spend by functional area.
 Tie executive compensation to supplier diversity goals and outcomes.
-Measure economic impact in the community through job creation, diversity of supplier workforce and diverse supplier ownership.
-Highlight success stories to build momentum internally through your intranet, blogs and celebrations.
+Measure the economic impact in the community through job creation, diversity of supplier workforce and diverse supplier ownership.
+Highlight success stories to build momentum internally through your intranet, blogs, and celebrations.

 Executive Summary

 The first step is to identify the organization’s existing network of community partners.
 The mapping process will uncover and identify current work underway to avoid duplicative efforts.
-Leverage the
+Navigate to Chapter 4 to learn which departments to engage on this question.
+When mapping your external partners, consider which organizations your institution is in active partnership with and which organizations you still need to cultivate relationships with.

 Executive Summary